Walt Disney World Ticket Options

 The "Water Park Fun & More" option allows two to ten "visits" (based on the length of your ticket) to your choice of the following: Disney’s Blizzard Beach, Typhoon Lagoon, DisneyQuest, Disney's Oak Trail golf course*, ESPN Wide World of Sports Complex*, Disney's Fantasia Gardens* or Disney's Winter Summerland*.
 "Visits" are separate admissions that can be used in any combination.
 "Visits" do not have to be used the same day as park admissions.
 Visiting multiple venues on the same day will use one Water Park Fun & More entitlement for each venue visited.

 The number of "visits" you get with the "Water Park Fun & More" option depends upon the number of days purchased on Magic Your Way Ticket.
 One and two day MYW tickets will each have two visits.
 All other tickets will have one visit for each ticket-day purchased.
 For example a 3-day ticket has 3 visits and a 7-day ticket has 7 visits.
 Since the Water Park Fun & More option costs a flat rate, the longer the length of the ticket, the more value you get for your money.
-Unless the "No Expiration" option (see below) has been purchased, you'll have 14 days from the first use of your MYW ticket to use your "visits," irregardless of the length of stay of your ticket.
+You'll have 14 days from the first use of your MYW ticket to use your "visits," irregardless of the length of stay of your ticket.
 For comparison, the cost of the individual venues if purchased separate from the "Water Park Fun & More" option are listed below:

 - DisneyQuest: $41.54 (child, 3-9 w/tax) | $47.93 (adult w/tax)

 - ESPN Wide World of Sports Complex: $12.25 (child, 3-9 w/tax) | $17.82 (adult w/tax)